 External Chemical Transport Best Practices

-Chemical transport of dangerous substances externally arguably presents a bigger risk of larger scale incidents than on-site chemical transport because the quantities of chemicals transported externally are often much larger.
+Chemical transport of dangerous substances externally arguably presents a risk of larger scale incidents than on-site chemical transport because the quantities of chemicals transported externally are typically much larger.
 Some best practices for external chemical transport include:

 - Fully secure hazardous substances on the vehicle or other mode of transport so that they can’t move or fall.